Find out all about the cool country of Germany…

 Early Germany was a patchwork of small states ruled by dukes and kings.
 But in 1871, the country was united by a politician named Otto von Bismarck.

 In the late 19th century Germany began competing with other European countries to set up colonies in Africa and Asia.
 These tensions led to World War I in 1914, the worst conflict the world had ever seen.
-Germany and its allies lost the war to Britain, France and the United States.
+Germany and its allies lost the war to Britain, France, Russia, Italy, Romania, Japan and later, the United States.

 Adolf Hitler and his Nazi Party came to power in 1933 promising to make Germany great again.
 In 1939, Hitler invaded Poland, starting World War II.
 During the war, Hitler created camps where millions of Jewish people and other groups of people were killed.
 The war ended in 1945 with the Germans’ defeat.